 When the plant started growing we were both surprised (and quite happily startled) by the amount of flowers on a tomatillo plant.
 Almost every single one of these flowers would turn into a tomatillo!
 Bees were buzzing happily around these plants pollinating.

+Here, the first tomatillo is spotted.
 Which then turns into a full size husk.
 Eventually this will fill up with the tomatillo inside of it.

 And then your plants will become taking off and you’ll have tomatillos all over!